-ORDER THIS: Cocktails, created by Franky Marshall (the Dead Rabbit), err on the side of excessive, but what else would you expect?
-Too-rich sips include the Dauphin ($13), which has an almond- and coconut-milk base shot with absinthe and chili liqueur.
-It’s liquid dessert, served chilled and wedged inside a bowl of ice the pebbled cubes of which have a nasty habit of flying everywhere (including the inside of your shoe).
-A refreshing reprieve comes courtesy the Jardin Royale ($12), which softens blanco tequila, La Quintinye extra dry vermouth and pamplemousse liqueur with lavender soda.
+Created by Franky Marshall (the Dead Rabbit), cocktails err on the side of excessive, but what else would you expect?
+Too-rich sips include the Dauphin, which has an almond- and coconut-milk base shot with absinthe and chili liqueur.
+It’s liquid dessert, served chilled and wedged inside a bowl of ice the pebbled cubes of which have a nasty habit of flying everywhere.
+A refreshing reprieve comes courtesy the Jardin Royale, which softens blanco tequila, La Quintinye extra dry vermouth and pamplemousse liqueur with lavender soda.

-THE CLINCHER: Lavished in plush red-velvet banquettes, gilded mirrors and castle-like sconces, this blast from the French past has just one anachronistic inaccuracy: the Jazz Age music crooning through the sound system.
+Lavished in plush red-velvet banquettes, gilded mirrors and castle-like sconces, the opulent parlor feels authentic.
 In fact, if Marie herself were a boozehound (we already know she was nuts about cake), it’s easy to imagine her opulent ghost haunting the bar’s bathroom, a duplicate of her private powder room—hopefully, with her head still attached.

 |Venue name:||Le Boudoir||Contact:|